-Literally agua fresca is just Spanish for “fresh water,” and truly it is my new obsession.
+Literally agua fresca is just Spanish for “fresh water,” and truly an obsession.

-I’ve always enjoyed aguas frescas, but I am currently writing from Kansas and I don’t have a mercado in my town.
+I’ve always enjoyed aguas frescas, but I originally wrote this in Kansas and I didn’t have a mercado in my town.
 But I know how to improvise in the kitchen!
-Last week I was craving watermelon, so I bought a seedless watermelon, a couple of limes, then added the salt and water at home.
+I was craving watermelon, so I bought a seedless watermelon, a couple of limes, then added the salt and water at home.

 Salt?!
 Yep.
 Most agua fresca recipes call for sugar, agave, or honey – well, watermelon has plenty of natural sugars and a pinch of salt simply brings out natural flavors.
 I make this drink to enjoy the taste of watermelon, not to give myself diabetes, so I recommend salt.
 Regardless, watermelon is an excellent source of lycopene, electrolytes, and antioxidants.
 Drink up!